This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 SAMR publishes templates of Notification Form of Anti-monopoly Review of Concentration of Business Operators (“Notification Form”) and Notification Form of Anti-monopoly Review of Simple Cases of Concentration of Business Operators (“Simplified Notification Form”).

-In the Notification Form, additional information is required in respect of the supply and demand structure of the relevant markets, the information of the main customers and suppliers, the entry of the relevant markets, the possible efficiency gains arising from the transaction, and etc.
+In the Notification Form, additional information is required in respect of the supply and demand structure of the relevant markets, the information of the main customers and suppliers, the entry into the relevant markets, the possible efficiency gains arising from the transaction, etc.

 Which supporting documents, if any, must be filed with the authority?